idrees95/Project-Sensors/README.md

 # MicroBit
 ![image info](./public/style/bitman.png)

+___Description___

- This web application is build for collecting data from BBC microbit sensors and displaying room temperature, light levels during day and stored in a database for later use.
+This web application is build for collecting data from BBC microbit sensors and displaying room temperature, light levels during day/night and store all incoming information from the sensors in the database overtime.

  ___Web application functionalities___
 * A database to store the data